Believe In The Experiment

 No one knew to look for them because no one knew there was anything to discover.
 Einstein, through what at the time appeared to be an accident of absent-minded daydreaming, discovered principles of physics that changed the world.
 Everyone could suddenly see what he’d seen.

-When Roger Bannister ran the 4-minute mile, the next year dozens did the same.
+When Roger Bannister ran the 4-minute mile, the next year others did the same.
 But those same people had been trying their entire lives to do it.
 Now, when they knew in their gut it was possible, they were able to do it themselves.
 The belief was the most important element of their success.

 I need to go see incredible things that on a mental level I don’t really believe I can do.
 I need to see other people do them, so I know its possible.